sodascience/metasyn/docs/source/usage/generating_metaframes.rst

     - ``distribution``: Allows you to specify the statistical distribution of each column.
 To see what distributions are available refer to the :doc:`distribution package API reference</api/metasynth.distribution>`.

     - ``unique``: Declare whether the column in the synthetic dataset should contain unique values.
+By default no column is set to unique.

     .. admonition:: Detection of unique variables

-        MetaSynth automatically analyzes the DataFrame for columns that contain unique values, and notify the user with a warning when it detects one.
-This warning can safely be ignored.
-Alternatively, you can set the column to unique in the ``spec`` parameter to ensure that MetaSynth only produces unique values for this variable and remove the warning.
+        When generating a MetaFrame, MetaSynth will automatically analyze the columns of the input DataFrame to detect ones that contain only unique values.
+        If such a column is found, and it has not manually been set to unique in the ``spec`` dictionary, the user will be notified with the following warning:
+        ``Warning: Variable [column_name] seems unique, but not set to be unique.
+Set the variable to be either unique or not unique to remove this warning``

+        It is safe to ignore this warning - however, be aware that without setting the column as unique, MetaSynth may generate duplicate values for that column when synthesizing data.

+        To remove the warning and ensure the column remains unique, set the column to be unique (``"column" = {"unique": True}``) in the ``spec`` dictionary.

     - ``description``: Includes a description for each column in the DataFrame.